Willie Geist

 William Russell Geist (born May 3, 1975) is an American television personality and journalist.
-He is co-anchor of MSNBC's Morning Joe and anchor of Sunday Today with Willie Geist.
-Geist also frequently serves as a fill-in anchor on both the weekday edition and the saturday edition of Today.
+He is co-anchor of MS NOW's Morning Joe and anchor of Sunday Today with Willie Geist.
+Geist also frequently serves as a fill-in anchor on both the 7-9 a.m. and 10 a.m. hours of Today.
 Geist is a correspondent for NBC News and NBC Sports, hosting and contributing to NBC's Olympic coverage.
-Geist has hosted the Macy's Fourth of July Fireworks and Rockefeller Center Christmas Tree Lighting on NBC.
+Geist has hosted the Macy's 4th of July Fireworks and Rockefeller Center Christmas Tree Lighting on NBC.

-Geist is the author or co-author of two books that have appeared on The New York Times bestseller list: Good Talk, Dad – written in 2014 with his father Bill Geist – and American Freak Show: The Completely Fabricated Stories of Our New National Treasures, released in 2010.
+Geist is the author or co-author of two books that have appeared on The New York Times bestseller list: Good Talk, Dad—written in 2014 with his father Bill Geist—and American Freak Show: The Completely Fabricated Stories of Our New National Treasures, released in 2010.
 His third book, the self-help satire Loaded!
 Become a Millionaire Overnight and Lose 20 Pounds in 2 Weeks or Your Money Back!, was released in 2011.